wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 ### Mixpanel Account Setup

-* Create a Mixpanel account at [https://mixpanel.com](https://mixpanel.com) if you don't already have one
+* Create a Mixpanel account at <Anchor label="mixpanel.com" target="_blank" href="https://mixpanel.com">mixpanel.com</Anchor> if you don't already have one
 * Create a new project in your Mixpanel dashboard
 * Obtain your Mixpanel project token from the project settings
 * Add your Mixpanel project token to your application's constants or local.properties file: